-Review and ensure that ARB is collecting appropriate and relevant data?
-Ongoing training for staff, Board and those who assist delivery of the organisations objectives 16.
-Manage ARB's reputation to ensure there is public confidence in the regulation of architects Raise the profile of ARB's role, in order to communicate the role of regulation.
+Area of Work Actions Assumptions and Cost Implications Measures of Success Link to Statement of Priorities 2017-2020 confidence in the regulation of architects. regulation.
 Strengthen our relationships in the regulation and consumer sectors.
 Gather feedback from those that use our services, to ensure we are offering relevant and accessible services in a way which adds value.
 Deliver a communication plan which raises awareness of the role of ARB, in particular the public Register of Architects.
-Communicate the value of using a registered architect to enhance public/consumer/client understanding.
-Attend relevant consumer events to raise awareness of ARB's role and the public Register, through exhibiting and speaking opportunities.
-Use of internal resources.
-Key consumer shows budget remains the same as 2015.
-Understanding of key regulation and consumer/client issues, which assists the decision making of the Board.
+Communicate the value of using a registered architect to enhance public/consumer/cl ient understanding.
+Attend relevant consumer events to remains the same as 2016. making of the Board.
 Clear understanding of ARB's performance and service delivery through wide ranging feedback.
 Publish measureable key performance indicators, and report against them biannually.
 Increased use of Search the Register facility through enhanced awareness of its value, enabling consumers to make informed choices.
 External communications reinforce message of ARB's regulatory work.
+No high profile regulatory failures leading to public criticism.